sindresorhus/pageres/readme.md

 A keyword is a version of a device from [this list](http://viewportsizes.com).
 You can also pass in the `w3counter` keyword to use the ten most popular resolutions from [w3counter](http://www.w3counter.com/globalstats.php).

+#### options

+Type: `object`

+Options set here will take precedence over the ones set in the constructor.

 ### pageres.dest(directory)